Doors of Charleston

 This Neoclassical entrance to the John Ashe House, including the door and surrounding detail, date to the residence’s original 1782 construction.
 The six-panel door is ornamented by an arched pediment fanlight above the door, and sidelights with looped tracery detail.

 This is the original c.
-1825 entry to the Magwoon-Moreland House.
+1825 entry to the Magwood Moreland House.
 The detailed molding surrounding the door includes a pedimented architrave at the top and fluted pilasters on either side.
 The semicircular fanlight contains delicate double-looped tracery.

 The main exterior door of the Nathanial Russell House exemplifies the residence’s grand federal architecture.
 The eight-panel door is faux grained, encased by fluted pilasters, and topped by a fanlight detailed with looped tracery.

-This two-panel door four at the Waring House is and example of Colonial Revival style, as this residence was constructed in the early 20th century.
+This two-panel door at the Waring House is an example of Colonial Revival style, as this residence was constructed in the early 20th century.
 The fan light above the door showcases radial glazing bars.